 - Web uploader.
 For uploading smaller batches (up to ~1,000) of geotagged images taken outside of the Mapillary app, this is a convenient way.

 - Desktop uploader.
 A standalone desktop application for quickly and easily uploading large amounts of images that don't need customized processing.

-- Upload scripts.
-For very large volumes of images to upload, and/or images taken outside the Mapillary app that require some extra processing (like adding geotags from an externally recorded GPS track), we have a collection of scripts prepared.
+- Command line tools.
+For very large volumes of images to upload, and/or images taken outside the Mapillary app that require some extra processing (like adding geotags from an externally recorded GPS track), we have a collection of command line tools prepared.

 We strongly suggest that you review and remove all bad-quality and/or sensitive images before upload.
 If something slips, it is possible to delete images post-upload, but doing it beforehand will always be quicker and more effective.